Permanent Disability

 Permanent Disability is expressed as a percentage, reflecting the impairment's impact on work ability.
 The rating is based on AMA Guides and adjusted for the injured body part, occupation, and age.

-Rating Formula
+Rating Formula:

 A Permanent and Stationary (P&S) report is created when the condition stabilizes with no further improvement expected.
 It details permanent impairment levels and necessary work restrictions.